 A note about travel in the time of CoVID-19

-Here at BADams Travel we are hopeful that it will become reasonably safe to travel again in 2021.
-We are working to make our 2021 itineraries as safe as possible: our lodging partners are augmenting their cleaning and disinfecting protocols; most of our meals will be in open air settings, a significant portion of our touring time is spent in the outdoors, the indoor spaces that we will go into are generally large and uncrowded, and we’ll be using vehicles with operable windows.
-We’re keeping track of the situation in Costa Rica and the Azores and looking at additional steps we can take to improve everyone’s safety.
+We are working to make our itineraries as safe as possible: our lodging partners are augmenting their cleaning and disinfecting protocols; many of our meals will be in open air settings, a significant portion of our touring time is spent in the outdoors, the indoor spaces that we will go into are generally large and uncrowded, and we’ll be using vehicles with operable windows.